StellaLiu233/StellaLiu233/README.md

-- 👋 Hi, I’m @StellaLiu233
+- 👋 Hi, I’m Stella Liu
-- 👀 I’m interested in getting As :"(
+- 👀 I’m interested in Statistics and Economics
-- 🌱 I’m currently learning computer science principles
+- 🌱 I’m currently learning Python and R-language
-- 💞️ I’m looking to collaborate on CSP Web Project
+- 💞️ I’m looking to discuss related topics
 - 📫 How to reach me *sstella@gmail.com

 <!---